 On August 31, Apple Daily, a notoriously suspect Hong Kong tabloid, reported that the actress was in a Los Angeles immigration office, writing that she had taken the advice of Jackie Chan to seek asylum in the U.S. Fan’s reps say those reports are “nonsense.”

-The story was further complicated last Sunday, when the Chinese Academy of Social Sciences published a report ranking the social responsibility of 100 of China’s biggest stars.
-Fan was dead last, earning a score of zero percent.
-The piece is undoubtedly a work of political propaganda, but it has been picked up by several of China’s state-owned news outlets, prompting further headaches for the actress’ PR team.
+The story was further complicated when the Chinese Academy of Social Sciences published a report ranking the social responsibility of 100 of China’s biggest stars.
+Fan came in at dead last, earning a score of zero percent.
+The piece is undoubtedly a work of political propaganda, but it has been picked up by several of China’s state-owned news outlets, prompting further headaches for the actress’s PR team.